LuiseFreese/blog/how-to-send-adaptivecards-with-CLIMicrodosft365.md

 ## What is CLI Microsoft 365?

 Lets first get us all on the same page and clarify, what CLI Microsoft 365 is and why we should use it: It is a CLI (Command Line Interface) which let's us manage Microsoft 365 from any kind of OS: It doesn't matter if we work on Windows, MacOS or Linux.
 Previously, some configurations were only possible by PowerShell for Windows, which limited a lot of admins.
-Even if you work on Windows and are pretty fine with using PowerShell, CLI might be a nice alternative to try out.
+But even if you work on Windows and are pretty fine with using PowerShell, CLI might be a nice alternative to try out.

 ### How to use CLI Microsoft 365